breathingstatue/blender-plugin/README.md

 # blender-plugin
-I created a modified version of Marv's Blender Plugin for Re-Volt, that works in the current Blender (4.1)
+I created a modified version of Marv's Blender Plugin for Re-Volt, that works in the current Blender (4.3)

 INSTALLATION
 place 'io_revolt' in Blender/"version"/scripts/addons/

--Theman with the help of Chat GPT and a bunch of friends in the RV I/O community.
+-Theman with the help of AI and a bunch of friends in the RV I/O community.

 TO DO LIST: